balancer/scaffold-balancer-v3/README.md

 - Navigate to http://localhost:3000 to see the home page
 - Visit the [Pools Page](http://localhost:3000/pools) to search by address or select using the pool buttons
+- Visit the [Hooks Page](http://localhost:3000/hooks) to see a growing library of pool hook examples
-- Vist the [Debug Page](http://localhost:3000/debug) to see the mock tokens, factory, and hooks contracts
+- Vist the [Debug Page](http://localhost:3000/debug) to see external read and write functions for each contract

 8. Run the Foundry tests